swetabehera/rock_paper_scissors_game/README.md

 # Rock-Paper-Scissors Game

-This is a simple Rock-Paper-Scissors game.
+This is a simple Rock-Paper-Scissors game to play against computer.